keylimesoda/MaddenAmp/trunk/readme.txt

   NOTE: Please, if you get a crash, email the details of the crash (Found in
         the details section of the crash box) to bugs@tributech.com.au.

-6. DEVELOPER INFORMATION
+5. DEVELOPER INFORMATION
 ========================
-This product is being developed with Visual C# Express Beta 2.
+This product is being developed with Visual C# Express.
+This IDE is available from Microsoft for free until November 2006.
+If you download it before then, you have it for life, for FREE!!

 The source is available from a subversion server.
 You will need a subversion client in order to retrieve the latest source code.